Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Vancouver Whale Watch boasts a 90+% whale-sighting success rate, and their come-again-if-there-aren’t-any-whales guarantee has no expiry date, which is great.

-Tours are being offered in 2021 despite the ongoing coronavirus pandemic, as additional safety measures have been implemented.
+There are tours in 2022 despite the ongoing coronavirus pandemic, as additional safety measures have been implemented.
 These include health and temperature checks, increased sanitation and the mandatory usage of face masks when in close proximity of others.

-Rates in 2021 are between $145 and $155 for adults, plus GST taxes.
+Rates in 2022 are between $155 and $165 for adults, plus GST taxes.
 Complimentary beverages and snacks are sometimes available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
-A shuttle service from a variety of Vancouver hotels is also available at a cost of around $15 round trip.
+Conveniently, there is a shuttle service from a variety of Vancouver hotels at a cost of around $15 round trip.

 Click Vancouver Whale Watch for more information.